 The Barre Local Health Office is trained and ready to respond to public health emergencies so that people in our community can stay healthy and safe.
 We work with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents in Central Vermont, including Washington County and five towns in Orange County (Orange, Washington, Williamstown, Brookfield and Braintree) in a health emergency.

-We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site for their own employees and families.
-In the event of a public health emergency, this will allow distributing medicine and other supplies to employees and employees’ families to prevent infection or disease, helping to safeguard business and organization continuity.
-For more information about becoming a pre-arranged distribution site, Linda, Public Health Specialist, 802-777-5857.
+We are arranging partnerships with private distribution sites.
+This allows an organization to distribute medicine to their own employees and their families.
+We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site.
+If there is a public health emergency, this will allow distributing medicine to employees and their families to prevent infection or disease.
+This helps to safeguard business and organization continuity.

 Are you a large local business or organization interested in becoming a distribution site?
 Contact our office at 802-479-8565.

 - We provide support and participate in hospital preparedness with the University of Vermont - Central Vermont Medical Center (UVM - CVMC), help exercise hospital plans and serve on the UVM - CVMC Emergency Preparedness Committee.

 - We serve on the county's Regional Emergency Management Committee (REMC) and as a local representative to the statewide Vermont Healthcare Emergency Preparedness Coalition.

 - We maintain agreements with community partners to ensure that mass clinic space is available on short notice in times of disaster or public health emergencies.